 Prepares you to work in gaming, film, and TV

-Gravity more about how IZUNA prepares you for your career success at the Program Details.
+Gravity more about how IZUNA prepares you for your career success on the Program Details page.

 Who should complete the 3D Modeling, Art and Animation Diploma?

 We have many students enter the program directly from high school, as well as many who are working and looking to return to study to prepare for a new career.

 The 3D Modeling Art and Animation diploma program is right for you if: